What is the project about?

 - Synergies and liaison is also focused with international organizations /donors to collaborate with key project partners and aligning funding opportunities with the demanding management activities at Karaburun-Sazani MPA (MedPAN, EU, Critical Ecosystem Partnership Fund (CEPF), Conservatoire du Littoral, etc.)

-- Implementation of priority activities with the local partners to ensure the long-term in-situ survival and conservation of the globally rare, endangered or threatened species found in - Karaburuni - Sazani at their natural densities.
-A sea turtle rehabilitation center is established as minimum support and initial reception center, emergency care and their release upon recovery.
+- The Sea Turtle Rehabilitation Center is well functioning cooperating with other turtle centers like Medasset, a specialized center for turtles in Mediterranean and cooperating with other project/experts focused on sea turtle conservation.
+During 2018-2019 there are received 9 sea turtles, treated, cured and released.
+All the individuals received are Caretta caretta, 6 male, 2 female and 1 not identified.
 Educational activities with local schools are being organized in the center, particularly the application of turtle reporting protocols from the administration of the Marine Park and involved research groups (and internships students) including also instructions on how to handle and treat turtle species while in rehabilitation center (record of turtle species data, morphometric measurements, medical treatment practices, etc.).

 - Initiate the process for reducing of the negative impacts from the mismanaged waste streams generated from economic operators and other subjects along the Vlore bay and introduce sustainable approaches that improve waste collection and disposal systems, namely for used oil and plastics, their separation, collection, treatment and disposal, and costs to introduce such standards.
-Assistance and facilitation of the waste recycling pilot actions (plastic and used cooking oil) along the coastline and branding and awareness among the targeted stakeholders and communities in respect to waste recycling activities.
+For almost one year, through these recycling efforts it was collected in total 4,200 kg UCO and shipped to the specialised recycling facilities.
+The company accomplished successfully envisaged tasks, enabling used cooking oil collection and recycling from the main restaurants along the coastline in Vlora, as well as branding and awareness towards the targeted stakeholders and communities in respect to waste recycling activities.
+A very prominent support and assistance was provided from the project and RAPA through mobilization of resource locally as well as operating the system; it involved the main groups of stakeholders, employing 33 persons (18 males app.
+64%, 10 females appr.
+36%, 3 minorities app.
+12% and 2 persons with different abilities app.
+7%); the final stage of this project is the closing workshop on lessons sharing and final guidance remarks towards the restaurants, hotels, and touristic operators, based on main finding of this assignment.